reaganzhao/reaganzhao.github.io/_posts/2021-12-22-build-your-own-saegmaker-project.md

 ## Inference Pipeline

 The inference pipeline saves the combined sklearn preprocessor and machine learning model, and trigger them after you deploy the model.
 There is a very good tutorial about inference pipeline in [sagemaker notebook](https://github.com/aws/amazon-sagemaker-examples/blob/master/sagemaker-python-sdk/scikit_learn_inference_pipeline/Inference%20Pipeline%20with%20Scikit-learn%20and%20Linear%20Learner.ipynb).
 It walks through how the inference pipeline should be saved and applied in a Jupiter notebook.
 While it doesn't talk too much about how to transform it in a sagemaker project using the defined steps.
-You may have seen the [`post`] (https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html), and under "RegisterModel" there is a pipeline model defined simply as the above, but there is way too few information about how to build it.
+You may have seen the [post](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html), and under "RegisterModel" there is a pipeline model defined simply as the above, but there is way too few information about how to build it.
 Here is my way to build it:

 **1.Create a sklearn estimator**